bseltz-cohesity/scripts/bash/epic_pure_freeze_thaw/README.md

 * Choose or create a protection policy that has `retries set to 0`.

+Under Additional Settings, under the Retain on Pure Storage Array option:

+* Select `Last Snapshots`
+* Set the value to 1.
+If `SafeMode` is enabled on the pure, set the value to the SafeMode value plus 1

 Under Additional Settings, under the Pre and Post Scripts option, configure the following:

 * The hostname or IP of the script host